 - Extracurricular activities and other achievements

-Learn more about application review, exceptions to this policy, and how to change your test plan choice by exploring the resources in the menu.
+Learn more about application review and exceptions to this policy by exploring the resources in the menu.